pyhys/minimalmodbus/docs/develop.rst

   * ``_create_payload()``, ``_parse_payload()`` and all related functions

 * Logging instead of _print_out()
-* Use flake8, pylint coverage etc on Github Actions
 * Possibly use pytest instead
 * Reduce number of linter deviations (see Makefile)
 * Improve installation troubleshooting